Wetness Fetish

 Psychology

-Proposed mechanisms point to ordinary erotic conditioning and to the strong reinforcing value of perceiving a partner's arousal, which many find affirming and intimacy-deepening.
-Olfactory cues add a sensory dimension, since smell is closely tied to memory and emotion: the very link Ellis emphasised.
-No distinct or unusual aetiology has been identified, consistent with the interest's heavy overlap with normative sexuality and with its classification as a benign variation rather than a paraphilic disorder.
+Proposed mechanisms point to ordinary erotic conditioning and to the reinforcing value of perceiving a partner's arousal, which many find affirming and intimacy-deepening.
+Olfactory cues add a sensory dimension, since smell is closely tied to memory and emotion, the very link Ellis emphasised.
+No distinct aetiology has been identified, consistent with the interest's heavy overlap with normative sexuality and with its classification as a benign variation rather than a paraphilic disorder.
 The evidence base specific to this theme is thin, because researchers seldom separate it from general sexual responsiveness.

 Prevalence & culture

 Because it merges into mainstream sexual experience, the interest has limited dedicated community structure and little topic-specific academic literature.
 Reliable, target-specific prevalence figures do not exist; the Scorolli et al. (2007) data confirm only that fluid- and secretion-focused interests fall well below the dominant body-part and body-object categories.
-Related themes nonetheless appear widely across adult media and erotic fiction, which is why the interest is best characterised as common-but-low-profile.
+Related themes nonetheless appear widely across adult media and erotic fiction, which is why the interest is best characterised as common but low-profile.

 Safety, consent & law